 A student may appeal the dismissal to the Academic Standards Committee.
-This committee, consisting of the VPAA and the Dean of Student Life (or their designated representatives) and at least three faculty members, meets in early January for Fall dismissals and in June for Spring dismissals.
+This committee, consisting of the Vice President for Academic Affairs and the Vice President of Student Affairs (or their designated representatives) and at least three faculty members, meets in early January for Fall dismissals and in June for Spring dismissals.